|Now THIS is how to spend|

 Life's a Beach

 First step, get back to Praia.
-I had to check out of my AirBnB by 11 am, which left me with a couple of hours to kill before heading to the airport.
-I’d planned on spending it downtown having a nice lunch on the harbor, but almost as soon as I walked outside, a taxi pulled over and asked if I needed a ride to the airport.
+I had to check out of my AirBnB by 11 am, which left me with a couple of hours to kill.
+I’d planned on spending it having a nice lunch on the harbor, but as soon as I walked outside, a taxi pulled over and asked if I needed a ride to the airport.
 After some back and forth in a combination of Portuguese, English and French, the driver convinced me to head to San Pedro “the nicest beach on the island.”
-We drove right past the airport, turned left at the ocean, swung right past the end of the runway (complete with jet blast warning) and stopped at a beachside restaurant.
-Seeing how close I was to the airport, I told the taxi driver I’d walk back to the terminal.
-Then I trucked out into the sand with my luggage and managed to change into my shorts without offending anyone.
-Unfortunately the wind was driving sand into me and it was quite uncomfortable, so after only 15 minutes I headed back to the restaurant for a very nice and cheap (800 Escuados, about $8) tuna steak lunch before walking the 2 km to the terminal.
+We drove right past the airport, turned left at the ocean and drove right past the end of the runway (complete with jet blast warning) and stopped at a beachside restaurant.
+I trucked out into the sand with my luggage and managed to change into my shorts without offending anyone.
+Unfortunately, the combination of high winds and fine sand created a sandblast effect, so after only 15 minutes I headed back to the restaurant for a very nice and cheap (800 Escuados, about $8) tuna steak lunch before walking the 2 km to the terminal.
 The same strong wind kept me cool – until I got to the terminal where my sweat glands went into overdrive.
 I was dripping!
-I was certain the rest of the passengers were thinking, “This guy looks awfully nervous!
-I wonder what he’s up to?”
+The rest of the passengers must have wondered what I was up to!

-Quick easy hop to Praia, a short but crazy cab ride to my AirBnb in the old part of Praia (preceded by a shouting match amongst drivers), a nice few hours wandering the city, followed by dinner and music before being home by 8 pm, and then I was off to the airport again at 6:30 the next morning.
-The same cab driver was supposed to pick me up but some other dude showed up instead and we made it back to Praia airport for a relatively smooth trip back to Dakar (and this time the cockpit door stayed closed when we took off).
+Quick easy hop to Praia, a short but crazy cab ride to my AirBnb in the old part of Praia (preceded by a shouting match amongst drivers), a nice few hours wandering the city, followed by dinner and music before being home by 8 pm, and then I was off to the airport again at 6:30 the next morning for a relatively smooth trip back to Dakar (and this time the cockpit door stayed closed when we took off).

 Lots of boring logistical details to sort out in Paris but that all went smoothly, as did my flight to Düsseldorf via EuroWings, a new (to me) carrier that we quite enjoyed.
 Nice planes, reasonable legroom, good prices.
 Then through a miracle of technology and speed, I managed to get from the plane to the train platform in Düsseldorf in only 20 minutes, leaving me with 12 minutes before the train to Brilon.
 If I’d missed that one, I’d have been waiting another two hours.
 Then a simple matter of making my connection in Dortmund and then walking to Ulla’s mom’s apartment in Brilon, a 15 minute stroll made easier by the fact that Ulla and her mom met me and Ulla carried my smaller bag.